ansys/pydynamicreporting/doc/source/gettingstarted/index.rst

    installer.
 Starting from the Ansys 2024 R1 release, Ansys Dynamic Reporting is installed separately, and can be found in the Fluids section of the Ansys installer.
-Please also note that in all versions, Ansys Dynamic Reporting will be automatically installed if one of the following Ansys products is
+Please also note that in all versions, Ansys Dynamic Reporting is automatically installed if one of the following Ansys products is
-   installed: Ansys EnSight, Forte, Fluent, Polyflow, Icepack.
+   installed: EnSight, Forte, Fluent, Polyflow, Icepack.